mlacoco/notiphy-widget/readme.md

 ## Usage

 ### Initialization
-To initialize the Notiphy Widget, include the generated JavaScript and css files from the `dist` folder in your HTML, and configure the widget as follows:
+To initialize the Notiphy Widget, include the generated JavaScript and css files from the `dist` folder (or CDN) in your HTML, and configure the widget as follows:

 ```html
 <!DOCTYPE html>